scassacocchi/scassacocchi.github.io/cv/index.md

 - 'Performing George Peele's _The Arraignment of Paris_ in Istanbul'.
 Invited contribution to 'Early Modern Texts in Performance', Edinburgh University Renaissance and Early Modern Discussion Group, at the Institute for Advanced Studies in the Humanities (26 January 2012)

-- ‘Al suon de l’acque scriva!
+- ‘_Al suon de l’acque scriva_!
 Fluvial Petrarchism in Renaissance Scotland’, Sixth International IDEA Conference, İstanbul Kültür University (14 April, 2011)

 - ‘William Drummond of Hawthornden and Petrarchan national sentiment in the wake of the Union of the Crowns’.
 Dis/placing the British Empire: Theoretical and Critical Views from Scottish Studies, ESSE 10, Università degli Studi di Torino (26 August 2010)